snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/index.md

 <TabItem value="media" label="Snowplow Media Player">

 - `snowplow_web`:  Recommended way to run the package.
 This selection includes all models within the Snowplow Web and Snowplow Media Player as well as any custom models you have created
 - `snowplow_web_lean_and_media_player_tests`: Recommended way to test the models within the package.
-See the testing section for more details.
+See the testing section for more details
 - `snowplow_media_player_tests`: Runs all tests within the Snowplow Media Player Package and any custom models tagged with `snowplow_media_player`
 - `snowplow_web_and_media_player_tests`: Runs all tests within the Snowplow Web and Snowplow Media Player Package and any custom models tagged with `snowplow_media_player` or `snowplow_web_incremental`

 </TabItem>
 <TabItem value="normalize" label="Snowplow Normalize">

 - `snowplow_normalize`:  Recommended way to run the package.
-This selection includes all models within the Snowplow Normalize package as well as any custom models you have created.
+This selection includes all models within the Snowplow Normalize package as well as any custom models you have created

 </TabItem>